-Patrick Michael Shanahan, who has been serving as the acting Secretary of Defense since January 1, 2019, will be formally nominated for the permanent position by President Trump, according to press secretary Sarah Sanders.
-She made the announcement via Twitter on May 9.
-Shanahan assumed the acting role after former Secretary James Mattis was forced out two months earlier than originally planned.
+Patrick Michael Shanahan, who had been serving as the acting Secretary of Defense since January 1, 2019, and had been formally nominated for the permanent position by President Trump, has withdrawn his nomination and is stepping down.

 Here’s what you need to know about Patrick Shanahan.